 Buy Swimsuits with sunblock and UV ray protection.

 When shopping for your trip, search for swimsuits that provide protection from the sun.
 Many boy suits have short and long sleeve shirts that come with matching shorts.
 If the little lady section offers skimpy selections, you can certainly turn to the boy section to find a skin protecting top to accompany a flowered or princess swimsuit.
 These tops will allow little ones to play, get wet and have fun while avoiding sunburned shoulders.

 Pack Swim Diapers.

-Weather it’s a stepping on seashell, an allergic reaction to something foreign or red skin from rubbing sand you’ll want to be prepared.
-Packing a small first aid kit with band aids, first aid spray, hydrocortisone lotion for irritations and a liquid benadryl capsule will give you a jump on medical care if someone gets hurt.
+Whether it’s a stepping on a seashell, an allergic reaction to something foreign or red skin from rubbing on sand you’ll want to be prepared.
+Packing a small first aid kit with band aids, first aid spray, hydrocortisone lotion for irritations and a liquid Benadryl capsule will give you a jump on medical care if someone gets hurt.
 If anyone takes special medication or needs an epi-pen, make sure to have these along with you.
 Charge cell phones before hitting the beach.
 If you need your phone in an emergency, there would be nothing worse then a dead battery.

 Carry a beach blanket or mat.

 A beach blanket or mat serves many purposes.
 It will keep baby from getting completely covered in sand…unless they can crawl over and find it.
 It will also serve as a family anchor.
 It’s easy to wander on the beach, having a bright blanket or mat will make finding your stuff easier for everyone.
 In addition to being a family station, a blanket or mat won’t blow away or roll up like individual towels can.
 If it’s large enough everyone can fit and spend time together.